-A new high-precision, high-resolution device on the ISS was developed by specialists from MIPT and NPO Lepton.
+A new high-precision, sharp-eyed device on the ISS was developed by specialists from MIPT and NPO Lepton.

 Unlike a regular camera, a hyperspectrometer can capture objects in the near-infrared range of the spectrum.

-The first activation of the equipment took place on July 30.
+The equipment was first turned on on July 30.
 And it was quite successful — the researchers made sure that the device was working, and it was possible to proceed with its further "calibration" and analysis of a large amount of data.
 A survey of the territory of the Russian Federation was carried out, including the ground test site of the Institute of Geography of the Russian Academy of Sciences.
 In the pictures, we see clouds, bodies of water, forest areas, and fields.

 The hyperspectrometer provides an idea of the internal structure of objects — their chemical composition and properties.
-Scientists hope that the device will help bring the monitoring of the state of forests, water bodies, and agricultural lands to a new level.
+Scientists hope that the device will help bring the monitoring of the state of forests, water bodies and agricultural land to a new level.

 It will be used in several space experiments.
-This includes not only "Hurricane", which is aimed at controlling potentially dangerous and catastrophic phenomena, but also the "Scenario" and "Dubrava" studies.
+This is not only "Hurricane", aimed at controlling potentially dangerous and catastrophic phenomena, but also the "Scenario" and "Dubrava" studies.

 Read materials on the topic: